A

 Focus Group

-Key Insights (Generalised): Despite differences in lived experiences, participants shared some common goals:
+Despite differences in lived experiences, participants shared these goals:

 ✅ Create and follow personal goals